Why do you Need Self Organizing Teams in an Agile Environment?

 When employees are able to pick out their own tasks, set their own schedules, and decide on timelines, they are more satisfied in the workplace with a high level of motivation.
 Reduced micromanagement in self-organizing teams, also gives each employee the freedom to work in their own way which in turn improves performance and accountability

-Building a self-organizing team in an agile environment
+How to Build a self-organized team in an agile environment

 Most organizations find self-organizing teams too good to be true.
 There will always be people who are lazy and need to be told exactly what they need to do.
 After all, can team members really work productively and collaborate seamlessly without any manager overlooking their tasks?